XNLFutureTechnologies/XNL_R36_Compatibility_Check/readme.md

 <strong>TIP:</strong> On my [website](https://www.teamxnl.com/R36-XCC) you can also see a screenshot/photo of how the XNL Compatibiliy Check should look if your console passes the checks.

 ## Current Version 1.0
+This tool will also create a small "registration file" on your console which basically tells my other scripts, programs, drivers etc if your console has previously passed or failed the check.
+This can then be used to warn users that they are for example trying to install a driver which is not recommended for their device.
+This is however an empty file which does not contain ANY device (or personal for that matter) information.
+This file is stored as <strong>/home/ark/.config/.xnlft-xcc-checkfail</strong> if the system previously failed the check, and it will be stored as <strong>/home/ark/.config/.xnlft-xcc-checkpass</strong> if the system previously passed the check.

+I do however also recommend to read the latest information in regards to R36 Clones and possible false positive system passed messages on my main website: https://www.teamxnl.com/R36-XCC

 ## How to install:
 1. Simply download the files (you can also get them from my website directly here: https://www.teamxnl.com/R36-XCC)